Old Fashioned Baked Mac and Cheese

 Can I make it ahead of time?

-This dish can easily be made ahead of time and stored until it’s ready to be baked, which is why it’s one of the best macaroni and cheese recipes.
+This old fashioned baked mac and cheese can easily be made ahead of time and stored until it’s ready to be baked, which is why it’s one of the best macaroni and cheese recipes.

 The only thing that I recommend is leaving off the Ritz cracker topping until the day of, storing at room temperature in a small bowl covered with plastic wrap.

-Once ready to serve, just add on your topping and heat according to the instructions.
+Once ready to serve, just add on your topping and bake as usual.

 two bowls of old fashioned backed mac and cheese